 Individual scholarships of $10,000 will be awarded by Northrop Grumman this spring to a qualified graduating high school senior in each of Maryland’s 23 counties and Baltimore City.
 Candidates must plan to attend an accredited college or university as a full-time student in an approved engineering program.
 The funds may be used for tuition, books, lodging and meals.

 A committee of Northrop Grumman employees will select the Engineering Scholars winners.
-Each applicant must be a resident of Maryland and a graduating senior in the spring of 2007 from a public or accredited private high school in the state.
-Applicants for the scholarship program must also meet minimum SAT and GPA requirements.
-The application deadline is March 31, 2007.
+Each applicant must be a resident of Maryland and a graduating senior in the spring of 2010 from a public or accredited private high school in the state.
+Applicants for the scholarship program must also meet minimum SAT/ACT and GPA requirements.
+Recipients of any other Northrop Grumman-sponsored scholarships are not eligible.
+The application deadline is March 31, 2010.

-One of the state's largest private employers, Northrop Grumman is a significant financial and in-kind contributor to educational outreach programs aimed at encouraging young people to consider engineering and science-related career fields.
-The Linthicum-based Electronic Systems sector sponsors the Discover "E" program in Maryland, a grassroots effort by volunteer employees at the company to excite student interest in engineering, math and science.
+One of the state’s largest private employers, Northrop Grumman is a significant financial and in-kind contributor to educational outreach programs aimed at encouraging young people to consider engineering and science-related career fields.
+The Linthicum-based Electronic Systems sector sponsors the Discover “E” program in Maryland, a grassroots effort by volunteer employees at the company to excite student interest in science, technology, engineering and math.
 Northrop Grumman is also a major corporate sponsor of the Maryland Teacher of the Year competition.

-Northrop Grumman Corporation is a $30 billion global defense and technology company whose 120,000 employees provide innovative systems, products, and solutions in information and services, electronics, aerospace and shipbuilding to government and commercial customers worldwide.
+Northrop Grumman Corporation is a leading global security company whose 120,000 employees provide innovative systems, products, and solutions in aerospace, electronics, information systems, shipbuilding and technical services to government and commercial customers worldwide.